 Total Estimate of Domestics Workers

-Table 1 show that according Sakernas, total estimate of domestic workers (DWs) aged 15+ in 2008 was about 2.2 million, within 2.1 and 2.3 million of 95 percent confidence interval.
-The estimate become 2.6 million in 2012 or increased by about 15 percent during 2008-2012 periods.
+Table 1 shows that according to Sakernas, the total estimate of domestic workers (DWs) aged 15+ in 2008 was about 2.2 million, within 2.1 and 2.3 million of 95 percent confidence interval.
+The estimate becomes 2.6 million in 2012 or increased by about 15 percent during 2008-2012 periods.
 The estimates were highly reliable as measured by their relative standard errors that were less than 3 percent in both years (not shown in the table).

 Among other points shown by the first panel of Table 1 are as follows:

-- Much larger proportion of DWs was live-out DWs: more than 1.5 million out of 2.3 million DWs or 69 percent were live-out DWs; in 2012 the proportion was even larger, about 83 percent;
+- A much larger proportion of DWs was live-out DWs: more than 1.5 million out of 2.3 million DWs or 69 percent were live-out DWs; in 2012 the proportion was even larger, about 83 percent;

 - Child DWs aged 15-17 was about 170,000 in 2008 and it declined to 111,000 in 2012;